bapanrns/location_share/README.md

-When you click "Users" menu tab it shows all user list using the application It shows user details with share Locatin option when you click "Show Public Share Location" of a conciquent user it redirects another page it will show all public location of that user
+When you click "Users" menu tab it shows all user list using the application It shows user details with share Locatin option when you click "Show Public Share Location" of a consequent user it redirects another page it will show all public location of that user
 Example: username= bapan
 url will be: http://127.0.0.1:3000/bapan